gemstone-source/gemstone-source.github.io/_posts/2023-05-13-interface.md

 ### Web Enumeration.
 ![image](/assets/img/interface/01.png)

 Result shows this site is under maintenance.
-At this step i decided to fuzz for some directories but found nothing.
+At this step I decided to fuzz for some directories but found nothing.
 ### Request and Response Headers
 It is important to check what headers have been used in testing web application because by doing so it will be easy to know the technology used(Not all the time) and you can find interesting details.

 ![image](/assets/img/interface/02.png)

 In response header `Content-Securiy-Policy` has some urls and one of them is `http://prd.m.rendering-api.interface.htb` then i will add this to `/etc/hosts`<br>
-Then after adding now it will can be resolved easily
+Then after adding now it will resolve easily

 ![image](/assets/img/interface/03.png)

-The site returns that message meaning the file am trying to access is not find then i can enumerate more by fuzzing both subdomains and some directories
+The site returns that message meaning the file I was trying to access is not found but I can enumerate more by fuzzing both subdomains and some directories
 ### Enumerate Enumerate Enumerate
 **Command**
 ```